LaoArchAngel/fsw-wiki/fswdb.markdown

 1. Pull latest version of master from the [FswDB repository](http://gitlab.fsw.com/tfs/FswDB).
 * Create branch from master
 * Apply changes to branch
-* Push your changes from FswDB project on the branch to fswdev3.fsw database
 * Compare branch with FswStg database
 * Generate script that will update FswStg database with ONLY YOUR changes
  * To generate a script containing your changes, open the StgCompare.scmp file in Visual Studio: